davegallant/terraform-aws-beanstalk/README.md

 #### DynamoDB Table

-Create a DynamoDB Table that terraform will use for state locking
+Create a DynamoDB Table that terraform will use for state locking:

 ```sh
 export REGION=ca-central-1